juju/docs/src/en/juju-block.md

-Title: Restricting changes to the running Juju environment
+Title: Disabling commands
+TODO:  Table needs verification

 # Restricting changes to running models

-Deployed models can be protected from unintentional changes by disabling commands that can alter a model.

-This is accomplished through the use of the `disable-command` command with one of three progressively restrictive command groups:
+Commands can be disabled on a per-model basis.
+This is to protect the model from unintentional changes.
+This is accomplished through the use of the `disable-command` command with one of three progressively restrictive command
+groups:

  - destroy-model
  - remove-object
  - all

-By disabling the `destroy-model` group, for instance, the user loses the ability to destroy both the model and its controller.
-Specifying the `remove-object` group adds to these restrictions by disabling the removal of machines, relations, applications and units.
+By disabling the `destroy-model` group, for instance, users lose the ability to destroy both the model and its controller.
+Specifying the `remove-object` group adds to these restrictions by disabling the removal of machines, relations, applications, and units.
 The `all` group disables the complete set of commands that can change the configuration of a model.

-To give the user some feedback on why a command might be disabled, an optional message argument can be passed as part of the disable command.
+To give users an idea as to why a command is disabled, an optional message argument can be passed.

-For example, the following could be used to prevent execution of both the `destroy-model` and `destroy-controller` commands:
+For example, to prevent execution of both the `destroy-model` and `destroy-controller` commands:

 ```bash
 juju disable-command destroy-model "Check with SA before destruction."